Embeddings and intersections of adelic groups: Introduction

 \subsection{Main results}

 In this article we investigate the question posed by A.N.
 Parshin.
-We will first show that adelic groups on thickenings of integral excellent schemes of special type are embedded in each other, when $I\subset J$. \begin{thmintr}[Theorem \ref{MainThmembeddingAdeles}] Let $Y$ be an excellent integral Noetherian scheme and let $X$ be a closed subscheme which is locally defined by primary ideals.
+We will first show that adelic groups on thickenings of integral excellent schemes of special type are embedded in each other, when $I\subset J$.
+See section \ref{sect2} for the notation used below. \begin{thmintr}[Theorem \ref{MainThmembeddingAdeles}] Let $Y$ be an excellent integral Noetherian scheme and let $X$ be a closed subscheme which is locally defined by primary ideals.
 Assume that $Y$ is strongly biequidimensional.
 Let $\mathcal{F}$ be a subsheaf of some flat quasicoherent sheaf on $X$ and let $I\subset J$ be subsets of $\{0, 1, \ldots, \dim X\}$.
 Then the map

-is an embedding. \end{thmintr} In particular, this theorem holds for excellent integral Noetherian schemes, since we can set $X = Y$ in theorem \ref{thm1}.
+is an embedding. \end{thmintr} In particular, this theorem holds for strongly biequidimensional excellent integral Noetherian schemes, since we can set $X = Y$ in theorem \ref{thm1}.
+By remarks \ref{remkFinTypeScheme} and \ref{remZFinTypeScheme}, equidimensional schemes of finite type over a field and irreducible flat schemes of finite type over $\mathrm{Spec}\: \Z$ are strongly biequidimensional.

 Since adelic groups are embedded into the product of its local factors, it is sufficient to show the embedding on local factors.
 We have the following result. \begin{thmintr}[Theorem \ref{TheoremEmbeddingofAdelicGroups}] Let $Y$ be an excellent integral Noetherian scheme and let $X$ be a closed subscheme which is locally defined by primary ideals.
 Assume that $Y$ is strongly biequidimensional.
 Let $\mathcal{F}$ be a flat quasicoherent sheaf on $X$ and let $I, J\subset \{0, 1, \ldots, \dim X\}$ be non-empty subsets such that $I\subset J$.
 Let $\Delta \in S(X, I)$.
 Then there is an inclusion